LucPrestin/Extreme-Pro-gaming/Anleitung/Readme.md

 The instructions consist of two parts.
 Firstly, there is some background text to get the players in the right mood.
 The second part is the actual game instructions.
-Both are written down in the file **Anleitung.tex**.
+Both aspects are parts of the instruction tex files in each language.